 Sandra García, Development and Communications Intern

-Sandra joined VE´s Development and Communications team.
+Sandra has joined VE´s Development and Communications team.
 She is studying Corporate Public Relations at UNIACC.
-This led her to live a semester in Madrid and It was there when she realized the great development of NGOs in Europe, so she became interested in knowing more about the functioning in Chile and the causes they supported.
-Specifically working to help children is a great motivator for her.
-During his time in VE, she hopes to be able to help and acquire greater tools to perform professionally.
-The work during his stay in VE is to take care of the image and communications of the organization and make it known in Santiago
+This gave her the opportunity to live in Madrid for a semester where she became aware of the great developments of NGOs in Europe.
+Following her experiences there, she became interested in knowing more about the the NGOs in Chile and the causes they supported.
+That’s when she found VE.
+She is especially motivated to promote social justice for children.
+During her time in VE, she hopes to acquire greater tools to perform professionally.
+Her role is to take care of the image and communications of the organization and help promote VE in Santiago

 Looking for an internship opportunity?

 VE Global is always looking to hire dedicated interns.
 We currently offer three intern positions including: an executive assistant, operations and resource development intern.
 If you are interested in learning more, please check out our internship information on our website here.

 VE Global is proud to have a truly international team of volunteers.
 Apply now to become a part of this team!